-Dr. Dubner has been trained
+Dr. Dubner has been trained in two medical specialties.

 Head & neck surgery is a specialized field of otolaryngology that treats malformations and diseases of the head, neck and related structures including the ears, nose and throat.
 Head & neck surgeons are physicians who have undergone extensive education and training in the area of surgical otolaryngology.

 Head & neck surgery comprises many different operations for a variety of complications, injuries and diseases affecting the head, neck, ears, nose and throat.
 Head & neck surgeons may perform operations such as the removal of benign or malignant tumors (such as thyroglassal cysts, branchial clef tumors, tumors of the thyroid and parathyroid glands, etc.), operations on the minor and major salivary glands, operations on the tongue, esophagus, larynx or tongue, operations to correct congenital malfunctions and many other procedures.